lynchhj1/recipe-hjl/Dutch_Baby.md

 ## Preperation

 1. Let eggs and milk get to room temperature
-2. Heat over to 415 degrees
+2. Heat oven to 415 degrees
 3. Mix wet ingredients
 4. Mix dry ingredients
 5. Mix together wet ingredients into the dry with a whish or a mixer until it is smooth